emoryhubbard/pmamp/README.md

 substantially modified in order to allow the Traefik reverse proxy server to interface with the outside world, instead of living only in a local development environment.
-You must simply replace the IP address within the docker-compose.yml with your own.
+You must simply replace the IP address within the docker-compose.yml with your own, and configure your router appropriately.
+Tutorial coming soon.

 Originally, this was inspired by me wanting to help a friend use and develop on Docker containers when his own tooling wasn't working on his computer, no